ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

 ## 6. Visual Engine (Packet Interceptor)

-The visual engine is implemented via ProtocolLib (preferred here) and never mutates the actual inventory items on the server.
+The visual engine is implemented via PacketEvents (shaded) and never mutates the actual inventory items on the server.

 ### 6.1 Intercepted Packets